An 850-year old love poem

 Diederic van Assenede was, among other things, a collector of an annual ducal property tax known as the “Brieven van Assenede” (“Letters of Assenede”)

-One of his handwritten accounts of his tax revenues for the year 1289, was written in Latin, has survived and is kept in BRUGES.
+the year 1289, was written in Latin, has survived and is kept in BRUGES.

 Diederic translated the French poem into his Flemish mother tongue.
 This is significant, because Diederic’s Flemish version of that poem belongs to the earliest pieces in Flemish literature.